cmu-05-499/cmu-05-499.github.io/docs/homework/HW1/2_presentation.md

     1. [Verbal Communication](verbal-communication.pptx)

 !!! warning
     These presentations have been sourced on the Internet.
 Some are short, some are long.
 Some contain technical content; some appear to be jokes.
 Whichever one you pick, as you edit them for accessibility, be careful to preserve your understanding of the authors' original intent.
-Whenever possible, do not edit for their message.
+Whenever possible, do not change their message.

 ## Instructions